The next Father Ignatius Memorial Trust Pilgrimage is planned to take place on Saturday 20th August 2022.

 An online lecture (available for 48 hours) which may be of interest to our supporters is being hosted by Theatr Brycheiniog from Friday 23rd April 2021 at 7.30pm.
 The 23rd Sir John Lloyd lecture on ‘The Monastic Presence in Medieval Brecknock’ will be given by Professor Janet Burton of Trinity College, Lampeter; further details are available on our Facebook page or from www.brycheiniog.co.uk/en/whats-on .
 There is no charge for the lecture but a donation may be made to the work of the Brecknock Society & Museum Friends if you so wish.

 Unfortunately the 2020 pilgrimage had to be cancelled because of the coronavirus pandemic.
 However, we were able to invite our supporters to join us in a ‘spiritual pilgrimage’ to Llanthony and Capel-y-ffin on August 22nd 2020, details of which are available here.
 In addition, our Newsletter Editor made a video version, available here and on YouTube.
-The intended date for this year’s Pilgrimage is Saturday 21st August 2021, and more details will be available in the next issue of the Trust Newsletter, published annually on or around Ascension Day.
+The intended date for the 2022 Pilgrimage is Saturday 20th August, and more details will be available in the Trust Newsletter, published annually on or around Ascension Day.
 Please contact the Trust Secretary via the Contact page if you are not on our mailing list, and would like to receive a copy of the newsletter.

 The new plaque carved by sculptor Philip Chatfield is now in place on the wall of the Abbey Church, just to the left of the entrance gate, and describes Ignatius’s mission in this remote part of the Black Mountains.